Pension death benefits and inheritance tax changes from April 2027

 Pension beneficiaries take pension benefits in full and choose to pay inheritance tax directly to HMRC

 Veronica’s total estate is valued at £1 million, consisting entirely of pension assets.
 She dies age 79.
-She has no children.
+She has no children or spouse or civil partner.

-There are no free estate beneficiaries; the sole beneficiary of the pension is Annabel who is a non-exempt additional rate taxpayer.
+There are no free estate beneficiaries; the sole beneficiary of the pension is Annabel who is a non-exempt additional rate taxpayer living in England.

 Inheritance tax is calculated as follows: